AndrewAMD/gist/markdowns/SierraChart/README_scribble.md

 ## Known Issues
 (TODO: list known issues)

-## MIT License
+## License

-This project is MIT-licensed.
+This project has an MIT-style license.
 See the LICENSE.md file for more details.

 ## Resources